Does Homeowners Insurance Cover Earthquakes?

 Are There Ways to Lower Your Earthquake Insurance Rate?

-For example, CEA offers discounts up to 20% for frame-constructed homes that were built before 1960 if they are retrofitted with earthquake-proof structural features like foundation bolting and crippled wall bracing.
+For example, CEA offers up to 20% discounts for frame-constructed homes built before 1960 if they are retrofitted with earthquake-proof structural features like foundation bolting and crippled wall bracing.

 Should Renters Purchase Earthquake Insurance?

-Even if you don’t own the apartment or home you are renting and your landlord will pay for exterior and structural damages from an earthquake, earthquake insurance is a good idea to have.
+Even if you don't own the apartment or home you are renting and your landlord will pay for exterior and structural damages from an earthquake, earthquake insurance is a good idea.

-During an earthquake, your personal possessions will shift and fly around your rental, causing damage to your furniture and your electronics like your smart TV and your laptop.
+During an earthquake, your possessions will shift and fly around your rental, causing damage to your furniture and your electronics, like your smart TV and your laptop.

 If you can't come up with the costs to replace your belongings, then renters earthquake insurance can be a necessity.

-And what would happen if the earthquake causes serious damage to your walls, ceilings, and windows, or any structural parts of your rental that can make it uninhabitable?
+And what would happen if the earthquake caused severe damage to your walls, ceilings, windows, or any structural parts of your rental that could make it uninhabitable?

 You'd have to move elsewhere until your rental is repaired.